Parent Involvement Checklist

-- Use the Parental Involvement Pledge/Volunteer Information Survey to identify all available talents, times, and locations of volunteers.
+- Use the Parental Involvement Pledge form to identify all available talents, times, and locations of volunteers.

 - School and classroom volunteer program to help teachers and administrators students and other parents.
 Parent room or center for volunteer work, meetings, resources for families.